tongwang-ai/tongwang-ai.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Yale School of Management, New Haven, CT
+subtitle: Asistant Professor of Marketing <br> Yale School of Management, New Haven, CT

 profile:
   align: right